Protostarship/Dyk-Knyh-engine/README.md

 ---
 🔗 **Developed for Indigenous Language Preservation** 🌍💡

-**📌 Engine Production by XI TJKT 2  |  Any use of this tool for one's own gain is strictly prohibited 📜**
+**📌 Translator Developed by XI TJKT 2  |  Any use of this tool for one's own gain is strictly prohibited 📜**